lumicks/pylake/docs/tutorial/scans.rst

     multiframe_scan.plot_correlated(multiframe_file.force1x, adjustment=lk.ColorAdjustment([0, 0, 0], [4, 4, 4]))
     plt.show()

-Note that you need an interactive backend for this plot to work; instead of running ``%matplotlib inline`` at the top of the notebook, run ``%matplotlib notebook``.
+Note that you need an interactive backend for this plot to work; instead of running ``%matplotlib inline`` at the top of the notebook, run ``%matplotlib widget``.
 If some cells were already executed, you will need to restart the kernel as well.